 Product design is about empathy.
-Knowing what a user wants, what they like, what they dislike, what causes them frustration, and learning to understand and embody those motivations in design decisions—this is what it takes to make something insanely great.
+Knowing what a user wants, what they like, what they dislike, what causes them frustration, and learning to understand and embody those motivations — this is what it takes to make something insanely great.

 And so we invest in reaching beyond our own operational model of the world.
-We tailor our experience for different locales.
-We consider the usability implications of screen readers or other assistive technologiess.
+We tailor our experience to different locales.
+We consider the usability implications of screen readers or other assistive technologies.
 We continuously evaluate our implementation against these expectations.

-Network Link Conditioner can be found in the "Hardware IO Tools for Xcode" package.
-This can be downloaded from the Apple Developer Downloads page.
+Network Link Conditioner can be found in the “Additional Tools for Xcode” package.
+You can download this from the Downloads for Apple Developers page.

-Search for "Network Link Conditioner", and select the appropriate release of the "Hardware IO Tools for Xcode" package.
+Search for “Additional Tools” and select the appropriate release of the package.

-Once the download has finished, open the DMG and double-click "Network Link Condition.prefPane" to install.
+Once the download has finished, open the DMG, navigate to the “Hardware” directory, and double-click “Network Link Condition.prefPane”.

-From now on, you can enable the Network Link Conditioner from its preference pane at the bottom of System Preferences.
+Click on the Network Link Conditioner preference pane at the bottom of System Preferences.